JustinMorgan/universal-boilerplate/README.md

 The `git-tools/.gitconfig` file is the primary feature here.
 It has an extensive set of aliases/macros designed to make Git more convenient, organize typical commands into workflows, provide constant visibility for your Git state, and protect you from easy mistakes.
 Typical usage is to include this file at the top of your personal .gitconfig.
 If you don't like any of the macros here, you can override them after the include.

 The `cm`, `cmv`, and related commands deserve special attention.
-They include `add`, `commit`, and displaying the result into a convenient, safer workflow.
-They'll save typing, but most of all they'll keep you aware of your repo's state and make sure you never forget to add your changes.
+They encapsulate adding your changes, committing them, and displaying the result into a convenient, safer workflow.
+They'll save typing, but most of all they'll keep you aware of your repo's current state and make sure you never forget to add your changes.
 You shouldn't ever need to use `commit` (or its shortcut `ci`) unless you're doing something specific.

 There's extensive documentation inside the file, so read it for more information.